forsthofer/pico-buildpack/README.md

 [Pull requests][] are welcome; see the [contributor guidelines][] for details.

 ## License
-The Tomcat Builder is released under version 2.0 of the [Apache License][].
+This buildpack is released under version 2.0 of the [Apache License][].

 [Apache License]: http://www.apache.org/licenses/LICENSE-2.0
 [Cloud Foundry]: http://www.cloudfoundry.com